Zamboanga Peninsula: Economy

+The Philippine Statistics Authority (PSA) released the first ever report of the Provincial Product Accounts (PPA) of Zamboanga Peninsula covering the period 2018 to 2022.
+The release covers three provinces, namely, Zamboanga del Norte, Zamboanga del Sur, and Zamboanga Sibugay, as well as the cities of Zamboanga and Isabela.
+The PPA results showed that in 2022, the city of Zamboanga accounted for 32.6 percent of the region's total economy, followed by Zamboanga del Norte with a share of 26.8 percent, Zamboanga del Sur with 23.7 percent, and Zamboanga Sibugay with 14.1 percent.
+Meanwhile, the city of Isabela recorded a 2.7 percent share.

+In terms of growth rate, all economies in the region expanded in 2022, with Zamboanga Sibugay recording the fastest growth of 8.6 percent, followed by city of Zamboanga with a growth rate of 8.1 percent, both of which were higher than the region's economic growth of 7.5 percent.
+On the other hand, the city of Isabela, Zamboanga del Norte, and Zamboanga del Sur posted growth rates of 7.21 percent, 7.17 percent, and 6.5 percent, respectively.

-It has the first export-processing zone in Mindanao.
+The region has the first export-processing zone in Mindanao.
 Farming and fishing are the main economic activities of the region.
 It also has rice and corn mills, oil processing, coffee berry processing and processing of latex from rubber.
 Its home industries include rattan and furniture craft, basket making, weaving and brass work.
 Dipolog is home to a number of Bottled Sardines Companies which are being exported abroad.
-Dakak Park and Beach Resort can be found in Dapitan it is one of the most visited places in the region along with Gloria's Fantasyland the first and only theme park in Vismin.
+Meanwhile, Dapitan is home to several tourist spots, such as Dakak Park and Beach Resort, Rizal Shrine, and Glorious Fantasyland, one of the very few amusement parks located in Mindanao.

+While Pagadian is the region's new regional center, Zamboanga City’s economy remains to be the most robust and fastest growing in the region.
+Zamboanga City also retains the title of being the commercial and industrial center of the region.

 Resources

 The region has vast forest resources and previously used to export logs, lumber, veneer and plywood.
 Mineral deposits include gold, chromite, coal, iron, lead, and manganese.
 Among its non-metallic reserves are coal, silica, salt, marble, silica sand, and gravel.
 Its fishing grounds are devoted to commercial and municipal fishing.
 It has also aqua farms for brackish water and freshwater fishes.